USC Book Prize in Literary and Cultural Studies

-Rules of eligibility for the University of Southern California Book Prize in Literary and Cultural Studies competition are as follows:
+Rules of eligibility for the University of Southern California Book Prize in Literary and Cultural Studies competition are as follows::

-- The copyright date inside the book must list the previous calendar year as the date of publication (for example, the book must have been published in 2015 to be eligible for the 2016 competition).
+- The copyright date inside the book must list the previous calendar year as the date of publication (for example, the book must have been published in 2020 to be eligible for the 2021 competition).

-- The book must be originally in the form of a monograph, preferably by a single author, or by no more than two authors.
+- The book must be a monograph, preferably by a single author, or by no more than two authors.

-- Works may deal with any area of Russia, Eastern Europe, or Eurasia.
+- Works may deal with any area of Eastern Europe, Russia, or Eurasia.

 - The competition is open to works of scholarship in literary and cultural studies, including studies in the visual arts, cinema, music, and dance.

 Fill out and submit this form to notify the Association of your intent to nominate a publication for ASEEES USC prize.
 As of 2020, books may only be nominated for two prizes (eg this prize and one other.)

-2017 University of Southern California Book Prize in Literary and Cultural Studies Committee
+2021 University of Southern California Book Prize in Literary and Cultural Studies Committee

 The winner of the USC Book Prize in Literary and Cultural Studies will be chosen by the following scholars: